ALinuxNinja/docker-plex/README.md

 It currently installs the lastest version of Plex Media Server, and supports the configuration of all Plex Media Server preferences listed on [Advanced Server Settings](https://support.plex.tv/hc/en-us/articles/201105343-Advanced-Server-Settings)

+Builds are done and tagged every day by [Semaphore](https://semaphoreci.com)

 ## Getting started

 To begin running Plex for Docker, ensure that [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) are installed on the target machine.